Unveiling the Hidden Treasures of the Wine World

 Carricante

 Also native to Sicily, Italy, Carricante is an ancient grape variety that thrives on the slopes of Mount Etna.
-This high-acidity grape is often used in the blended whites of Etna, and is characterized by refreshing citrus notes.
+This high-acidity grape is often used in the blended whites of Etna and is characterized by refreshing citrus notes.
 Depending on its production, you can also expect flavors ranging from tart green apple to honey and cream.
 Look for bottles named “Etna Bianco.”

 Marquette